convox/docs/docs/help/troubleshooting.md

 ### I get a `CREATE_FAILED BalancerListenerRule443Internal Priority 'xxxx' is currently in use`

-As ALB routing rules must have a unique priority, Convox will generate a random one for each service in the range 1-50000 (the range allowed by AWS).
+As ALB routing rules must have a unique priority, Convox will generate a random one for each Service in the range 1-50000 (the range allowed by AWS).
 This is generated from a checksum of the app name, service name, domain name, and a couple of other tweaks.
-It is very unlikely, but it is possible to have a collision between two separate services on the same rack.
+It is very unlikely, but it is possible to have a collision between two separate Services on the same Rack.
 To solve this, amend your app or service name to generate a different checksum.

-## My app deployed but I cannot access it
+## My App deployed but I cannot access it

 Run `convox services` to find the load balancer endpoints for your application.

 Run `convox ps` to determine if your application is booting successfully.

-Run `convox logs` to inspect your application logs and cluster events for problems placing your container, starting your app, or registering with the load balancer.
+Run `convox logs` to inspect your application logs and cluster events for problems placing your container, starting your App, or registering with the load balancer.

-## My app stopped working and I want to restart it
+## My App stopped working and I want to restart it

 You can perform a remote restart of an entire App (all running processes) from the CLI with: